Von Hippel-Lindau disease is caused by mutations in a gene.

 If findings suggest the disorder, various tests are done to check for tumors and other abnormalities:

 Computed tomography (CT) Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
 In modern scanners, the x-ray detector usually... read more or magnetic resonance imaging (MRI) Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more of the brain
+MRI does not use x-rays and is usually very safe... read more of the brain and spine

 Tumors are surgically removed, if possible, before they cause permanent damage.
 High-dose radiation therapy, focused on the tumor, can sometimes be used instead.
 People who have tumors in the adrenal glands may also need drugs to control their blood pressure.
 People who have advanced kidney cancer may be given other drug treatments.

 Belzutifan is now available for use in adults who have kidney cancer, tumors in the brain or spine, or tumors in the pancreas that do not need to be immediately surgically removed.
 This drug shrinks tumors and stops them from progressing.
 It can be used until the disease worsens or until any side effects become too severe.